kimmolinna/rsconnect/readme.md

 ```
 ### Windows
 The easiest way to install Rserve is to just copy binaries from [Windows/libs](./Windows/libs) folder to to the directory containing `R.DLL`.
-In default installation it is `C:/Program Files/R/R-4.1.0/`
+In the default installation the folder is `C:/Program Files/R/R-4.1.0/`

 If it's something else you should change it in a [settings.json](./settings.json) file